-Edge computing, data governance policies and metadata management help organizations deal with issues of scalability and agility, security and usability.
-This further assists them decide whether to manage data on the edge or only after sending it to the cloud.
+Edge computing, data governance policies, and metadata management help organizations deal with issues of scalability and agility, security, and usability.
+This further assists them to decide whether to manage data on the edge or only after sending it to the cloud.

 Organizations need to ensure they are collecting the specific data logging they are looking to isolate.
 They must then find the right software to keep track of this data and analyze it effectively.
 Whether in a centralized location or processed near the data source, the right storage is needed.
 Cloud storage is a solution but others options can rely on the local IoT device itself.

-From an organization perspective, the advent of the IoT has made the range of devices IT need to administer limitless.
+From an organizational perspective, the advent of the IoT has made the range of devices IT needs to administer limitlessly.
 Devices need to be regularly patched and inspected to ensure they are at the highest possible level of performance and reliability.
 Remember, in an IoT system, someone can spill a glass of water and fry one of your devices.
 The hardware matters just as much as the software.

 One of the biggest security challenges is the creation of Distributed Destruction of Service (DDoS) attacks that employ swarms of poorly protected IoT devices, to attack public infrastructure through coordinated misuse of communication channels.
 An example is the use of IoT botnets that can direct enormous swarms of connected sensors, to cause damaging and unpredictable spikes in infrastructure use, leading to things like power surges, destructive water hammer attacks, or reduced availability of critical infrastructure on a wide scale.